xichensf/magical/README.md

 A demo (~10mins run):

 ```
-loading all input data, it may take a while ...
+loading all input data ...

 We detected 2 conditions from the meta file.